Legal advice on data protection that’s perfectly in tune with your business

 It ranks among the top three oil and gas engineering and construction companies in Europe and among the top 10 in the world.

-ICSA: The Chartered Governance Institute is a division of the Institute of Chartered Secretaries and Administrators (ICSA), the professional body for governance that provides qualifications, training and guidance to members and governance professionals all over the world.
+The Chartered Governance Institute is a division of the global professional body for governance, which operates under the same name.
+Previously known as the Institute of Chartered Secretaries and Administrators (ICSA), the Institute provides qualifications, training and guidance to members and governance professionals all over the world.